infolock/ESTCompanion/README.md

 ![ScreenShot 1](/example_ss.png)

-**Note** The Example shows Major of 1, and Minors of 1,2,3.
-This is not a mistake - I actually applied those minors to my beacons while messing around with their SDK.

 <a name="todos"/>
 # @todo's
 * Establish a good, solid Object Structure and reduce the noise that kind of feels is starting to take shape already.
 This will be item #1 when main principals and ideas are realized and established.